Top 10 Things to Do in Nova Scotia on a First Visit, Canada

 To learn more of the province’s stoic and often tragic maritime history, block out a few hours to visit the Maritime Museum of the Atlantic in Halifax.
 From early naval days to the Halifax Explosion and the sinking of the Titanic, this is where you’ll learn, lament, and walk away with a newfound respect for the region and the people who call themselves Maritimers.

-For more inspiration, visit www.novascotia.com.
+For more travel inspiration, visit www.novascotia.com.

 Browse our range of Nova Scotia tours and experiences here.